it3xl/git-repo-sync/README.md

 Only branches with such the prefixes will be synchronized and visible on both sides.

-Git-conflicts solving.
+Git-conflicts solving.<br/>
+Conflicts may occur only if your merge or commit to another side.<br/>
 The prefix owner will win in case of any conflicting git-commits.
-Commits of a loser will be rejected, but he just has to repeat his commits again from his local repository after a Git update.
+Commits of a loser will be rejected, but he just has to repeat his commits again from his local repository after a Git update.<br/>
+Package are prepered but do not include a conflic informing.
+For this reason, you can ask another side to perform git-merge or just recheck your action after run of **git-sync** and repeat if needed.

 For now, Git-tags are excluded from synchronization.<br/>

 ## FAQ

-**Why is everything done so?** - This is experience and common practice.<br/>
+**Why is everything done so?** - This is an experience.
+This is a proven and working solution.<br/>
 **Why do not synchronize everything at once?** - You will spend significant resources to cover this and make everything professional.<br/>
 **Is it possible to synchronize all branches and tags?** - Yes.
 I have another solutions and ideas.
 No one is interested.<br/>
 **Why do not sync Git-tags?** - This is disabled because some popular Git-servers block deletion of tags.

-## Ready to pay for a working solution?

-I am offering a complete package that includes
-* Working solution
-* One year support
-* Automated backups of your repositories
-* Notifications about conflict solving or branche deletion
-* reasonable customizations

-Contact me at [it3xl.com](it3xl.com) if your are interesting.

 ## Features